erseco/exelearning-style-designer/README.md

 ---

+## Notes

+- The tool is intended for **designers only**.
+- It is **not secure** for production use.
+- Always test generated styles in a safe environment before deploying to any live site.
+- When you have finished, it is important to **test your Style within eXeLearning** to ensure that its CSS code does not affect the application interface.

+---

 ## License

 This project is licensed under the **AGPL**.
 You may freely use, modify, and distribute it under the terms of the Affero General Public License.